build-on-aws/content/posts/practical-cloud-guide/manage-security-and-costs-across-the-rnterpise-with-aws-organizations/index.md

 ---
-title: "Manage Your Enterpise With AWS Organizations"
+title: "Manage Security and Costs Across the Enterpise With AWS Organizations"
 description: "As an IT Pro, managing your organization's computing resources is a key role.
 AWS Organizations provides the tools to organize and manage user accounts and cloud resources for security and cost control at the enterprise level."
 tags:
     - aws-iam